Schedule 10 minutes with our team to learn how you can join OpenMarkets.

 • Steve Proszorowski, Western US Sales Leader, Ultrasound Division, Mindray North America

 • Bart De Bour, Director of Sales & Market Support, Ultrasound, Philips Healthcare USA

-The data revealed that most health systems typically start planning 6 months in advance of the fiscal year, while smaller health systems can wait until 3 months or less, larger systems may start planning even earlier.
+The data revealed that most health systems typically start planning 6 months in advance of the fiscal year, while smaller health systems can wait until 3 months or less.

 “Sales cycles spike around the end of June and again at the end of December, which we assume is aligned with the fiscal year of many of our customers,” says De Bour.